aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 Shared Subscriptions allow multiple clients to share a subscription to a topic and only one client will receive messages published to that topic using a random distribution.
 Refer to a [shared subscription sample](https://github.com/aws/aws-iot-device-sdk-js-v2/tree/main/samples/node/shared_subscription) in V2 SDK.\
-> [!NOTE]
-> AWS IoT Core provides this functionality for MQTT3 as well.
+**NOTE** AWS IoT Core provides this functionality for MQTT3 as well.